Top 20 Memphis Music Videos of 2016 (Part 1)

 14. Dead Soldiers ft.
 Hooten Hollers “16 Tons” Directors: Michael Jasud & Sam Shansky

 There's nothing fancy in this video, just some stark monochrome of the two combined bands belting out the Tennessee Ernie Ford classic.
-But it just fits.
+But it's just what the song needs.
 This is the perfect example of how simplicity is often a virtue for music videos.

 13. Angry Angles "Things Are Moving"